Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Troy Stats and Trends

-- This year, the Trojans have just one ATS win in four games as an underdog of 6.5 points or more.
+- This year, the Trojans have just one against the spread win in four games as an underdog of 6.5 points or more.

-- Troy's games this year have hit the over on six of 10 set point totals (60%).
+- Troy's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- Troy is 1-1 against the spread and 3-0 overall in games when it scores more than 29.3 points.
+- When Troy puts up more than 29.3 points, it is 1-1 against the spread and 3-0 overall.

-- The Trojans have turned the ball over two more times (17 total) than the Panthers have forced a turnover (15) this season.
+- The Trojans have turned the ball over 17 times this season, two more turnovers than the Panthers have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.